-The amount of tuition fee and bursary funding available to you is limited.
+The amount of tuition fee, bursary and student loan funding available to you is limited.
 Students are usually only eligible for funding from SAAS once at each level of study so any previous funding, even in a year where you withdrew from your studies, can impact what you are entitled to receive in the future.